IBM/pycloudmessenger/README.rst

 pycloudmessenger
 ========================

-The purpose of this project is to provide sample code for interacting with various messaging based cloud platforms provided by IBM Research Ireland.
+The purpose of this project is to provide sample code for interacting with various messaging based cloud platforms provided by IBM Research Europe - Dublin.

 Prerequisites